A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Numerical Components

 \section{Numerical Components}

-In this section we examine the numerical performance for some fundamental components used in the code, including the reproduced distribution of the Klein-Nishina cross section, the Ps energy spectra, energy of $\gamma$-ray photons after single and multiple scattering and pseudo spectra of a massive $^{137}$Cs-ball.
+In this section we examine the numerical performance for some fundamental components used in the code, including the distribution of the Klein-Nishina cross section, the Ps energy spectra and the energy of $\gamma$-ray photons after single and multiple scattering.
+In Appendix \ref{sec:csball} we also present the spectra of a massive $^{137}$Cs-ball.